 The grips with the longest name I’ve ever seen.
 Known for their oval chainrings and otherworldly looking derailleur, absoluteBlack also offer the Premium Silicone Dual Density Enduro Grips.

 They are certainly the best-looking of the bunch and the rest of the market if you ask me.
-With both the grooves and the aluminium bar ends making for a very distinctive design.
+With both the grooves and the aluminum bar ends making for a very distinctive design.

-The grooves are meant to increase friction and thus add to the control you have over your handlebars when the going get’s though.
+The grooves are meant to increase friction and thus add to the control you have over your handlebars when the going gets tough.

 Besides black absoluteBLACK offers three other colors.